Yadier01/restapi/README.md

 # Events-Registrations REST API

 A RESTful API that allows users to manage events and reservations with ease.
+For now, the project is complete, and I do not plan to update it anytime soon.

 ## Features

 Users can: